The Changing Landscape of Edtech

 Personalized learning systems, powered by artificial intelligence and new data collection and analysis techniques, can track student progress and help teachers understand how each of their students learn.
 In some cases, these can even provide one-on-one support in classrooms where teachers can’t spend time tutoring every student.

 Augmented and virtual reality systems use computer headsets or overlaid computer-generated imagery to help students learn.
-Some of these programs help teachers stage virtual field trips, while others can be used as teaching aids when explaining complex concepts — like how atoms are structured, or how they combine to form molecules.
+Some of these programs help teachers stage virtual field trips, while others can be teaching aids when explaining complex concepts — like how atoms are structured, or how they combine to form molecules.

 How Teachers and Administrators Will Need to Adapt